Git-Nayanjyoti/SeleniumAssignmentC/README.md

 ```

-## How to install the utility to your system
+## How to install the project to your system
 * clone the git repo to your workspace.
 Use this code -
   ` git clone https://github.com/Git-Nayanjyoti/SeleniumAssignmentC.git `
 * Now Import the file to eclipse.
 (Import -> General -> Already existing project to eclipse -> browse the dir -> Finish)